felher/laminouter/README.md

 # Laminouter

-Laminouter is an ergonomic, but minimalistic-to-a-fault router for Laminar.
+Laminouter is an ergonomic, minimalistic-to-a-fault router for Laminar on Scala 3.

 ## Usage